Audi A6 review

 The A6 is Audi's classy compact executive car rival for the BMW 5 Series and Mercedes E-Class

-The A6 is available in 4-door saloon and 5-door Avant body styles - the latter offering 565 litres of boot space with the seats up and 1,680 litres with them down.
-That's more than a 5-Series Touring, but less than a Mercedes E-Class Estate.
+The A6 is available in four-door saloon and five-door Avant bodystyles – the latter offers 565 litres of boot space with the seats up and 1,680 litres when they’re folded.
+That's more than a BMW 5 Series Touring, but less than a Mercedes E-Class Estate.

 Engines, performance and drive

 Audi has used lightweight metals in the A6, so even though it’s a big car, it’s agile on the road.
 The steering doesn’t give you as much feedback as you get with the BMW 5 Series or the Jaguar XF, but it’s precise and more involving than the set-up in the Mercedes E-Class.